-5.6.3 Real music example
+5.7.3 Real music example

-We end this section on Tweaks by showing the steps to be taken to deal with a tricky example which needs several tweaks to produce the desired output.
+We end this section on tweaks by showing the steps to be taken to deal with a tricky example, which needs several adjustments to produce the desired output.
 The example has been deliberately chosen to illustrate the use of the Notation Reference to resolve unusual problems with notation.
 It is not representative of the more usual engraving process, so please do not let these difficulties put you off!
-Fortunately, difficulties like these are not very common!
+Fortunately, difficulties like these are not very common.

 The example is from Chopin's Première Ballade, Op.
-23, bars 6 to 9, the transition from the opening Lento to Moderato.
-Here, first, is what we want the output to look like, but to avoid over-complicating the example too much we have left out the dynamics, fingering and pedalling.
+23, bars 6 to 9, the transition from the opening 'Lento' to 'Moderato'.
+Here, first, is what we want the output to look like, but to avoid over-complicating the example too much we have left out the dynamics, fingering and pedalling, and we aren't going to tweak the appearance as much as would be possible.

 We note first that the right hand part in the third bar requires four voices.
 These are the five beamed eighth notes, the tied C, the half-note D which is merged with the eighth note D, and the dotted quarter note F-sharp, which is also merged with the eighth note at the same pitch.
 Everything else is in a single voice, so the easiest way is to introduce these extra three voices temporarily at the time they are needed.
-If you have forgotten how to do this, look at Section 4.2.1 [I'm hearing Voices], page 51, and Section 4.2.2 [Explicitly instantiating voices], page 56.
+If you have forgotten how to do this, see Section 4.2.1 [I'm hearing voices], page 48, and Section 4.2.2 [Explicitly instantiating voices], page 53.
 Here we choose to use explicitly instantiated voices for the polyphonic passage, as LilyPond is better able to avoid collisions if all voices are instantiated explicitly in this way.